CCurl/MachineForth/README.md

 # MachineForth
 This is a compiler/vm for a bare-bones Forth VM.
-NOTE: this is NOT related to, is any way, the Machine Forth of the great Chuck Moore.
+NOTE: this is NOT related to, in any way, the Machine Forth of the great Chuck Moore.

 NOTE: This is very old.
 A newer, and more useable version can be found here: https://github.com/CCurl/cccForth